 No. There are many different scholarship that are out there, but none like this one.
 The state of Wyoming only offers the Hathaway Scholarship.
 For more information on how to qualify for the scholarship, click here.

 Yes, students must be degree or certificate seeking.

 No. However, if you are applying for the need-based Hathaway, then yes, you will need to apply for the FAFSA.

-As long as you apply for the Hathaway Scholarship within 24 months of your graduation date, start using it within 28 months of your graduation date, and are still considered a resident of Wyoming, you will still qualify for the Hathaway Scholarship.
+As long as you apply for the Hathaway Scholarship within 48 months of your graduation date and are still considered a resident of Wyoming, you will still qualify for the Hathaway Scholarship.